Amritsar Itinerary: 48-Hour Guide Timed to the Hour

 What should I skip in Amritsar on a first visit?

+On a first visit you should skip a few things.
 Skip Gobindgarh Fort unless you have a third day: it is interesting but requires separate time the 48-hour itinerary does not have.
 Skip hotel-sold Wagah Border tour packages: they add a souvenir shop stop, a commission markup on transport, and nothing else.
 Skip visiting Jallianwala Bagh and the Partition Museum back-to-back without a chai break between them.
 Skip trying to do Hall Bazaar and Wagah on the same afternoon: they are on opposite ends of the day and cannot be compressed.

 Quick answers